How to use Quickbooks to steal from the State Department

 Ferrer, who lives in Montgomery Village, Maryland, stole the money to feed her addiction to slot machines, her lawyers said in court documents.
 Before she was caught, she was gambling as much as $30,000 a month at casinos.

-Ferrer was able to steal so much so easily because the protocol office used QuickBooks software to pay vendors.
+She was able to steal so much because the protocol office paid vendors with QuickBooks.
 QuickBooks is accounting software typically used by small- and medium-sized businesses, not large government agencies.
-It’s designed for simplicity and lacks the audit controls and security features required for large organizations or government agencies.
+Designed for simplicity, it lacks the audit controls and security features found in more expensive software designed to protect large organizations from fraud.

 Ferrer had signature authority to write checks on the State Department’s behalf.
 She would write checks to herself, deposit them in her bank, and change the payee line in QuickBooks to the name of a legitimate vendor.
-In two years she wrote 60 checks to herself, and three to someone close to her.
+In two years she wrote 60 checks to herself.

-Her lawyers said she first visited a casino 22 years ago, but her gambling did not get out of control until the COVID pandemic, when she began visiting a casino every week, and sometimes more, to cope with stress.
+Her lawyers said she first visited a casino 22 years ago, but her gambling did not get out of control until the COVID pandemic, when she began visiting a casino weekly to cope with stress.
 She once won $196,000 on a single night, but told her lawyers she believes she lost $900,000 between 2021 and 2024.

-Her lawyers told Judge Christopher R. Cooper her addiction was similar to a cocaine addict’s.
+Her lawyers told the judge her addiction was similar to a cocaine addict’s.
 A therapist diagnosed her as a pathological gambler who suffered from depression and anxiety.

-At sentencing, she faced a maximum sentence of ten years in prison, but her lawyers argued the time she spent in the District of Columbia jail was punishment enough and she should not serve any time in prison at all.
+At sentencing, she faced a maximum prison sentence of ten years, but her lawyers argued her time spent in the District of Columbia’s jail was punishment enough and she should not serve any prison time at all.

 Ferrer also wrote a letter to the judge pleading for leniency.
 “I will have to live with what I have done for the rest of my life,” she wrote.
 “When I Google my name, the first thing that comes up is my criminal offense.
 Not the 26 years of honorable military service or the 10 years of public service for the State Department.
 All of this has been overshadowed by my crime.”

-The judge sentenced her to one year in prison.
+The judge sentenced her to a year in prison.